GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Conclusion

 Through examples, we demonstrate that \method{}'s algorithmic improvements yield substantial speedups over classic ADMM and over existing solvers for large problem sizes.
 These improvements allow the user to exploit problem structure using \method{}'s \genericsolver{} interface. \method{} also includes a specialized \qpsolver{} interface for quadratic programs and a \mlsolver{} interface for machine learning problems.
 Finally, we show that \method{}'s flexible interface allows the user to specify and solve nonconvex problems as well.

 There is more room to speed up \method{}.
 Parallelization of the dominant operation---matrix-vector multiplies---using GPUs presents an obvious, likely significant speedup.
 Future work on the algorithm itself should investigate speedups from approximations or inexact solutions to the $z$-subproblem.
+GeNIOS may also benefit from acceleration, for example as in~\cite{tang2024self}, which we leave for future work.
 Additionally, the Nystr\"{o}m preconditioner in~\S\ref{sec:preconditioner} performs best when the linear system matrix has the form of low-rank-plus-identity~\eqref{eq:reduc-lin-sys}.
 Developing optimization problem modeling tools to automatically compile problems into a form with this structure presents another interesting avenue for future work.
 Finally, we only use standard normal test matrices to construct the preconditioner used in our experiments.
 Other test matrices, such as subsampled trigonometric transforms, may perform better for sparse optimization problems.

 \ifsubmit

 \fi

 \ifsubmit \else